HomeDing/homeding.github.io/elements/display/line.md

 title: DisplayLine Element
 icon: displayline
 tags:
+  - "Display"
   - "Element"
 layout: "page.njk"
 description: Displaying a static line.
 excerpt: >
-  The DisplayLineElement allows drawing a simple fixed line on the display when the display supports pixel drawing.
+  The DisplayLineElement enables drawing a simple fixed line on a display supporting pixel based graphics.
 ---

-It is not required for all displays to support all these Elements and when a device only has a simple LCD attached maybe only using the DisplayTextElements is appropriate.
+Displays that do not support pixel based drawings may not include this Element into the sketch.

-The DisplayLineElement is included in the collection of core elements.
+The DisplayLineElement is included in the collection of **Display-Draw** elements and can be used on pixel based displays only.

+It is possible to draw a line in any direction.
+The Bounding Box of the Element will be adjusted to used the correct order where (x <= x1) and (y <= y1).

 ## Element Configuration